A Middlesex Car Accident Lawyer at Wiley Lavender Maknoor, PC Can Provide Trusted Legal Guidance

 New Jersey does not have a specific cap on compensation for property damage in car accidents.
 Compensation for property damage typically falls under the category of “economic damages” in personal injury claims, and New Jersey law generally allows individuals to seek compensation for the full extent of their economic losses resulting from a car accident.

 Determining liability for property damage in a car accident involves assessing fault, dealing with insurance companies, and more.
-Contact a skilled Middlesex car accident lawyer at Wiley Lavender Maknoor, PC today for a free consultation on your case.
+Contact a skilled Middlesex County car accident lawyer at Wiley Lavender Maknoor, PC today for a free consultation on your case.
 Call our Metuchen, New Jersey office at 732-494-6099 or complete our online form to learn more.
 Our coverage area includes Middlesex County, Monmouth County, Union County, and Somerset County.